groboclown/drs-lib.dart/README.md

 ============================

-The Discrete Reactive Simulation Dart Library (drs-lib) follows a strict architecture for the construction of a reactive simulation executed in discrete time increments.
+The Discrete Reactive Simulation Dart Library (drs-lib) follows a strict architecture for the construction of a reactive simulation of a Fuzzy Cognitive Map executed in discrete time increments.

 [You can read the architecture overview here](https://rawgithub.com/groboclown/drs-lib.dart/master/doc/architecture/index.html)